PureVPN Vs CyberGhost in New Zealand Comparison 2023

 |Free Extras||Official Kodi addon, ad-blocker, malware-scanner, browser extensions for Chrome and Firefox||Wi-Fi Protection, DNS and IP leak protection|

-Upon comparing both providers on the basis of features, it becomes clear that PureVPN and CyberGhost are equally matched opponents.
+Upon comparing both providers PureVPN Vs CyberGhost in New Zealand on the basis of features, it becomes clear that PureVPN and CyberGhost are equally matched opponents in New Zealand.

 PureVPN adds to this list a dedicated extension for Kodi.
 As far as router support is concerned, you have manual setup guides for setting up both providers on Tomato or DD-WRT devices.

-Where CyberGhost supports simultaneous connections on 7 devices, PureVPN only supports multi-logins on 5 devices.
+Where CyberGhost is one of the best VPNs with simultaneous connections in New Zealand with upto 7 devices, PureVPN only supports multi-logins on 5 devices.
 Split Tunneling is available on all apps for both providers.

 PureVPN even offers dedicated IPs, ad/tracker blockers, malware scanners, NAT firewall, and a myriad of other technologies to boost your security and privacy (missing with CyberGhost).